 No matter for how long you're going away, we see it as a 'must have'.

 Although travel insurance can be a very confusing topic as you can read or hear things like, “ ...
 Just travel with light stuff that you can afford to replace and don’t worry about losing your bags” or “...
 Insurance companies always tell you horror stories to get you to buy a travel insurance ...”

-While the last comment is blatantly true, you also should know that insurance companies do have to deal with thousands of emergencies and evacuations, but, you should also know that without an insurance coverage these emergencies and evacuations might cost a great deal out-of-pocket.
+While the last comment is blatantly true, you should know that insurance companies do have to deal with thousands of emergencies and evacuations ... but, you should also know that without insurance coverage these emergencies and evacuations can cost a great deal out-of-pocket.

-While there are many misconceptions about what travel insurance really is and what it really does, I will discuss the most common queries about travel insurance.
+While there are many misconceptions about what travel insurance really is and what it really does, I'll discuss the most common queries about travel insurance.

 What is travel insurance?

 Just like any other insurance, it provides emergency care when things unpredictably go wrong while you’re on a trip.
 Depending on the policy you buy, it can provide cover for lost luggage, a fall while hiking, a popped eardrum while scuba diving, getting a parasite, or the need to cancel or cut your trip short.